 It's incredible to watch hand weaving in progress, and we urge you to make Jane a stop on your next Open Studios tour.
 Jane dyes her own yarn, choosing shades inspired by the colours around her, be it from nature or Park Hill flats, which gives her work a unique charm.

-If you fancy giving the loom a whirl, Jane offers classes for all abilities: anyone 6 years and up can use the peg loom to create a woven seat cover or wall hanging or, if you want to get serious, Jane holds small classes at her studio where you can take to the loom and make your own scarf.
+If you fancy giving the loom a whirl, Jane offers classes for all abilities: anyone aged six years and up can use the peg loom to create a woven seat cover or wall hanging or, if you want to get serious, Jane holds small classes at her studio where you can take to the loom and make your own scarf.
 What a treat.

 How would you describe your work?